Interested in moving to Ecuador? Here’s what you need to know:

-- The Republic of Ecuador has a population of ~13 million (according to a 2012 census), and has an area of 283,560 sq. km.
+- The Republic of Ecuador has a population around 18 million, and has an area of 283,560 sq. km.
 It is divided into 24 provinces.

 - The immigrant population has been estimated by the Ecuadorian government at somewhat over 200,000, or ~2% of the total population.
 The immigrant breakdown: Colombians: 123,000; Peruvians: 31,000; U.S. citizens: 22,000; Spanish: 20,500; Cubans: 11,500; Canadians: 2,000; Venezuelans: 1,500; and Argentinians: 1,500.
 Most English speaking immigrants are found around Quito, the capital city, with other large populations in Guayaquil and Cuenca.
 There are also large enclaves of expats along La Ruta del Sol (Pacific Coast) and in a number of smaller communities in the Sierras.

 - Ecuador has a strong growing economy, supported by increased oil production, and exports in shrimp, bananas, coffee and flowers.

 - Health insurance is a mixed public private system with the government reporting that over 93% of the population is covered.
 Medical care is relatively cheap, even for the uninsured; medical tourism is growing.
 Ecuador has a very high average life expectancy (~75.6 years according to 2011 data).

 - Colonized and ruled by the Spanish for more than 300 years, Ecuador gained its independence in 1830.